rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 She seizes him and kisses him, and with bold face she says to him, ^0713

-I had to offer sacrifices, and today I have paid my vows; ^0714
+"I had to offer sacrifices, and today I have paid my vows; ^0714

 so now I have come out to meet you, to seek you eagerly, and I have found you. ^0715